crunchy-games/.github/profile/README.md

 by Dominic Kolp ( @stupidlilgoober ) and David Swarthout (@QR-cre8tes ) at a school lunch table.

-With Dom and Nathaniel ( @NCsources0 ) as programmers,
+With Dom and @NCsources0 as programmers,
 Ben ( @ThisThis48 ) for sound design, David as designer and founder ( Dom is co-founder ) and IDK ( that's her nickname... she doesn't have a GitHub ), we make some